Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Constraining a GP over a continuum

-From a numerical perspective, the computation of $\smash{\Gobsdist{\Nint,\Neigen}}$ is simplified by considering the matrix-form expression \eqref{eq_discrete_kernel}, which takes into account both choices of the measure $\measureD$ as in Corollaries \ref{Coro_1} and \ref{Coro_2}.
-Moreover, the eigenvalue problem \eqref{eq_2l} has to be solved only once in order to define the kernel $\Gobstacle$, as explained in Algorithm \ref{algo_spectral_factor} (and subsequently in Algorithm \ref{algo_BCGP_derivatives}).
-Therefore, this step of BCGP construction needs not be included in the online GPR estimation procedure.
-In practice, if we need to compute kernel matrices of the form $\Gobstacle(\X,\Y)$, where $\X$ and $\Y$ are two subsets of points of $\DomG$, we notice that the spectral term in the right hand side of \eref{eq_discrete_kernel} depends on the kernel evaluation on $\X$ and $\Y$ separately.
-If for example $\X = \Y$, the factor has to be computed only once.
+From a numerical perspective, the computation of $\smash{\Gobsdist{\Nint,\Neigen}}$ is simplified by considering the matrix-form expression \eqref{eq_discrete_kernel}, which takes into account the choice of the measure $\measureD$, as in Corollaries \ref{Coro_1} and \ref{Coro_2} for instance.
+Moreover, the eigenvalue problem \eqref{eq_2l} can be solved as an offline procedure only once in order to define the kernel $\Gobstacle$, as explained in Algorithm \ref{algo_spectral_factor} (and subsequently in Algorithm \ref{algo_BCGP_derivatives}).
+Therefore, this step of BCGP construction needs not be included at each GPR estimation.
+The computational cost for the spectral factor in the offline procedure, up to $\Neigen+1$ modes, is of order $\text{O}\smash{(\Nint^2(\Neigen + 1))}$, which is negligible compared to the computational cost of online GPR regression (with or without BCGP) described in \tref{tab_computational_cost_comparison} given a number of observations $N$ in the regime $N\gg\Neigen$.
+Furthermore, if we need to compute kernel matrices of the form $\Gobstacle(\X,\Y)$, where $\X$ and $\Y$ are two subsets of points of $\DomG$, we notice that the spectral term in the right hand side of \eref{eq_discrete_kernel} depends on the kernel evaluation on $\X$ and $\Y$ separately.
+If for example $\X = \Y$, the covariance contribution has to be computed only once in practice.

-From a more general perspective, when performing regression by means of formulas \eqref{eq_2a} and \eqref{eq_2b}, the most expensive computational task is the evaluation and inversion of the corresponding Gram matrices.
-For instance, given a set of $N$ observations $\Y = \smash{(y_1,\ldots,y_N)^\itr} \in \R^N$ corresponding to points $\X = \smash{\braces{\x_i}_{i=1}^N}$ inside $\DomG$, consider the representation formula:
+When performing regression by means of formulas \eqref{eq_2a} and \eqref{eq_2b}, the most expensive computational task is the evaluation and inversion of the corresponding Gram matrices.
+For instance, given a set of $N$ observations $\Y = \smash{(y_1,\ldots,y_N)^\itr} \in \R^N$ corresponding to the locations $\X = \smash{\braces{\x_i}_{i=1}^N}$ inside $\DomG$, consider the representation formula:

 for all new observations $\x\in\DomG$ using the BCGP $\ZGPobstacle \sim\GP(0,\Gobstacle)$.
 An alternative method for enforcing the condition \eqref{eq_2z} on the posterior mean estimate will be to discretize $\curveD$ in $\Nobstacle$ points $\Xobstacleset = \smash{\{\Xobstacle{i}\}_{i=1}^\Nobstacle}$ and set $\ZGP(\Xobstacle{i}) = 0$ for each $i=1,\ldots,\Nobstacle$: